 Differences: Exchange programs include housing and meals benenfits, where Direct-Enroll programs may include housing but many do not include meals.
 Students who participate in an exchange program are eligible for a $750 airfare reimbursement award.

 - There are certain capacity limits for some Direct programs, and some Exchange programs are more competitive than others.
-GEO recommends that you find at least 3 - 5 programs you are interested in.
+GEO recommends that you find at least 3 - 5 programs you are interested in when you complete your GEO Application (the College's internal study abroad application).

 - Students are able to participate in two GEO semester programs, but one of the two semesters has to be on an Exchange program.

-Please explore the below information for a more in-depth exploration into the differences between Exchange and Direct-Enroll.
+Please explore the below information for a more in-depth exploration of the differences between Exchange and Direct-Enroll.

 There is a bilateral exchange of students between international institutions within the ISEP (International Student Exchange Program) network.
 For example, an LFC student would pay for a spot at LFC and a student at the University of Essex would pay for a spot at Essex, and then the students “trade places” while receiving equivalent benefits they paid for at their home institution.